FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 - Mutations can be very detrimental to an organism.
   - May cause proteins to malfunction.
-  - cells rely on the proteins may not function properly.
+  - cells that rely on the proteins may not function properly.

 - Most of these deleterious mutations remain rare in the population, because they are rarely transmitted to the next generation.